italia/eudi-wallet-it-docs/README.md

 ## Intro

-This repository hosts the sphinx project tree of EUDI Wallet Technical Specifications.
+This repository hosts the sphinx project tree of National Wallet Technical Specifications.

-> This repository may contain contents to be considered experimental until the publication of the first release.
+> This repository may contain contents to be considered experimental until the publication of the first stable release, v1.0.

 ## Preview